ouseful-testing/webr-package-repo-demo/README.md

 Can we build and serve webr packages?

-This demo includes an R package in the `packages` directory that is compiled to a Wasm package by the Github Action, then published to a CRAN style repo.
+This demo includes several R packages ujsing in the OU module M348 in the `packages` directory that are compiled to Wasm packages by the Github Action, then published to a CRAN style repo.

 The package can be found at: